redsquirrel7/KingMe/README.md

   - Made the secret working directory dynamic
   - Removed curl commands in favor of wget commands
   - Cleaned up README
+- v1.1
+  - This version was created by Primary73!
+  - Added the random naming of the busybox binaries
+  - Added logic to choose between curl and wget
+  - Process is now hidden
+  - Removed the cronjob stuff since it was giving away the hidden directory